 - All methods: flatten the dough, wrap in plastic foil, and put in the fridge for 1 hour.

 Pistachio cream (frangipane):

-- Using a mixer beat the butter with sugar and lemon zest for about 2 minutes (if the butter is cold, first you have to beat it, to soften it a bit, then add the sugar and beat together).
+- Using a mixer beat the butter with sugar, and lemon zest (if using) for about 2 minutes (if the butter is cold, you have to beat it first to soften it a bit, then add the sugar and beat together).

-- Add the ground pistachios, mix, then add the egg and mix well until combined.
+- Add the egg, mix well, then add the ground pistachios, and mix well until combined.